-The Strong Museum of Play is the ultimate play destination for all ages.
+The Strong Museum of Play is the ultimate play destination for all ages, and maybe the most fun thing to do in upstate New York.
 This two-story wonderland is full of toys, video games, books, board games, and collectibles.
-You will be dazzled you as you take a walk down memory lane.
+You will be dazzled as you take a walk down memory lane.
 The Strong Museum of Play is more than a city block long and has its collections and interactive exhibits set up in small doses, great for keeping you sane in this labyrinth of fun.
 It is deemed upstate New York’s best year-round attraction.
 Popular attractions in this extensive museum include a butterfly garden, historic carousel, retro diner, pinball and video game arcade (where you will find me!), and toy collection.
 The Barbie dolls left me swooning.

 #8 Visit a Famous Grave

 We love visiting old or famous graves when traveling (bonus if they are both!).
 In upstate New York, you can see Harriet Tubman’s grave at the Fort Hill Cemetery.
-Harriet is buried underneath of a big oak tree and her grave stays decorated by visitors.
-Many of Tubman’s relatives are buried around here including her husband, brother, and father.
+Harriet is buried underneath a big oak tree, and her grave stays decorated by visitors.
+Many of Tubman’s relatives are buried around her, including her husband, brother, and father.

 #9 See the Erie Canal

 The Erie Canal Museum in Syracuse is dedicated to preserving the last remaining Greek-revival Weighlock building (operational 1850-1883) in the country.
-It signifies the importance that the grand Erie Canal had on our country and economy.
-There are several informative and interesting exhibits inside the museum as well as a full-size replica canal boat that stands exactly where the canal used to run.
+It signifies the importance that the grand Erie Canal had on our land and economy.
+There are several informative and entertaining exhibits inside the museum, as well as a full-size replica canal boat that stands precisely where the canal used to run.
 You can even walk through the canal boat.

 #10 Dine in a Historic Mill

 Not only is New Hope Mills a third-generational food store, but also a historic business that has been in the Finger Lakes for 200 years.
-Dine on property at the New Hope Mills Cafe, known for specialty pancakes.
+Dine on the property at the New Hope Mills Cafe, known for specialty pancakes.
 Perhaps you are in the mood for red velvet, blueberry, chocolate chip, buckwheat, gingerbread, birthday cake…they are all here.
-I’m more a Southern Breakfast Burrito or Jalapeño Corn Tacos kinda gal and I give them both a 10/10 rating.
+I’m more a Southern Breakfast Burrito or Jalapeño Corn Tacos kind of gal, and I give them both a 10/10 rating.